What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 BANGER ALERT!

 This has been tipped to win, even though you might not see it as a typical Eurovision bop.
-Whether or not it stands out in amongst a sea of ridiculousness is going to be anyone’s guess.
+Whether or not it stands out in a sea of ridiculousness is anyone’s guess.

 Find someone who looks at you the way Duncan looks at this camera. #NLD #Eurovision #Songfestival pic.twitter.com/C2108COfIB